 Add salt to the water until the salt will no longer dissolve.
 You now have a saturated salt solution.
 Wait until the water has cooled.
 Attach a paper clip to the end of the cotton thread.
 The paper clip serves as a weight.
 Tie the other end of the cotton thread into a knot around the match, and dip the end with the paper clip in the salt solution.
-Place the match horizontally on top of the graduated cylinder, which prevents the cotton thread from slipping all the way down into the graduated cylinder.
-Now, place the graduated cylinder in a warm place for 3-4 days.
+Place the match horizontally on top of the test tube, which prevents the cotton thread from slipping all the way down into the test tube.
+Now, place the tube in a warm place for 3-4 days.
 If you take a look at the glass after a few days under the microscope, you can see that a little colony of salt crystals has formed on the cotton thread.

-Raising Brine Shrimp Objects
+Raising Brine Shrimp Accessories:

-- 1. Brine shrimp eggs (at your local hobby store)
+- 1. Shrimp eggs (at your local hobby store)

 - 2. Sea salt

 - 3. Hatchery

-- 4. Dry-powdered yeast (not included)
+- 4. Yeast